Search Keywords, Wine, Producers, Distributors

 Domaine de la Rochette

-Outside of Switzerland, few are aware of this hidden terroir, and if Jacques Tatasciore has his way, this will remain so.
-After leaving the world of business, he settled in Cressier and assembled a selection of top sites in Neuchâtel.
+Few are aware of this hidden terroir outside of Switzerland, and if Jacques Tatasciore has his way, this will remain so.
+After leaving a corporate job, Jacques settled in Cressier and assembled a selection of top sites in Neuchâtel.
 There is no tasting room, no sign, and visitors are discouraged.
-Jacques is frequently awarded top honors in Switzerland for his wines, but he never attends the ceremonies – all his energy goes into his wines.
-Production is tiny, selection is painfully strict, allocations are jealously guarded, and details are scarce.
-The wines speak for themselves.
+Jacques is frequently awarded top honors in Switzerland for his wines, but he usually doesn’t attend the ceremonies – all his energy goes into his wines.
+Production is tiny, selection is painfully strict, allocations are jealously guarded, and details are scarce, but the wines speak for themselves.

 Close